Innovation Keynote – Safety Inventions

 DEWALT is obsessed with how users work in the real world and is relentlessly pursuing total jobsite solutions.
 By incorporating its latest technology and industry innovations, DEWALT is leading the charge for the jobsite of the future.
 DEWALT products.
 GUARANTEED TOUGH®.
 For more information, visit www.dewalt.com or follow DEWALT on Facebook, Twitter, Instagram, and LinkedIn.

 Employees at work aren’t the only ones who could benefit from new safety inventions.
 Every year almost 10,000 children under the age of 2 are treated in the emergency room for crib related injuries.
 The most common cause of injury is usually caused by kids climbing out and falling on the floor.

 Daniel tried to find a product on the market that would help solve his safety problem and found that nothing existed.
-So he designed the DreamCatcher, a mat that is laid on the floor, with 8 separate, inflatable sections that can be configured to any nursery layout whether the crib is against one wall, two walls, or in the center of the nursery.
-The DreamCatcher is like an inflatable airbag that surrounds your baby’s crib in case a baby is adventurous and climbs out.
+So he designed the DreamCatcher.
+A mat that is laid on the floor, with 8 separate, inflatable sections that can be configured to any nursery layout.
+Whether the crib is against one wall, two walls, or in the center of the nursery.
+DreamCatcher is like an airbag that surrounds your baby’s crib in case a baby is adventurous and climbs out.
 Daniel was able to solve his own safety problem and will solve a safety problem for many other parents out there.

 For more info go to: https://www.safell.org

 There are more than 47.5 million bikers on the road and 45,000 reported cycling accidents each year.
 Innovative bike safety is now more important than ever.